Trinidad and Tobago–Venezuela relations: History

 Both Trinidad and Tobago islands were originally settled by Indigenous people who came from the Orinoco basin.
 Trinidad was first settled by pre-agricultural Archaic people at least 7,000 years ago, making it the earliest settled part of the Caribbean.
 Banwari Trace in south-west Trinidad is the oldest attested archaeological site in the Caribbean, dating to about 5000 BC.
 At this time, Trinidad was still part of mainland actual Venezuela.
 Archaeological research of the site has also shed light on the patterns of migration of Archaic (pre-ceramic) peoples from mainland South America to the Lesser Antilles via Trinidad between 5000 and 2000 BCE.

 Several waves of migration occurred over the following centuries, which can be identified by differences in their archaeological remains.
-At the time of European contact after the third voyage of Christopher Columbus in 1498, Trinidad was occupied by various Arawakan-speaking groups including the Nepoya and Suppoya, and Cariban-speaking groups such as the Yao, while Tobago was occupied by the Island Caribs and Galibi.
+At the time of European contact after the third voyage of Christopher Columbus in 1498, Trinidad was occupied by various Arawakan speaking groups including the Nepoya and Suppoya, and Cariban-speaking groups such as the Yao, while Tobago was occupied by the Island Caribs and Galibi.

+Under Spanish rule, many Trinidad Amerindians died from new diseases introduced by the Spanish settlers and others were enslaved to harvest pearls at Margarita and Cubagua islands.
+The native population over time intermingled with them, leading to the emergence of the Mestizo identity.
+The term "Mulatto" originated when Europeans began transporting enslaved Africans to Trinidad and mixing with them in 1517, via the Atlantic slave trade.

+In 1520 the governorship of Trinidad was granted to Rodrigo de Bastidas, but this was opposed by Diego Columbus, and Bastidas waived the grant.
+In 1530 the king of Spain handed it over to Antonio Sedeño who was its first governor until 1535 when he abandoned it due to ongoing litigation over jurisdiction with the Province of Cumaná.
+Its first capital was San José de Oruña, founded by Antonio de Berrio in 1592 was destroyed by the English pirate Walter Raleigh.

+In 1596, Trinidad was annexed to the Guayana Province under the government of Antonio de Berrío, who had governed the island since 1591.
+To encourage the development of the lands the cocoa plantation economy was started in Trinidad. under Encomienda sistem.
+The province was overseen by the president of the Royal Audience of Santo Domingo, which served as its court of appeal, until 1739 when it was transferred over to the Viceroyalty of New Granada and the Royal Audience of Santa Fe.

+In 1687, Catalan Capuchin friars established missions in eastern Venezuela, including in New Andalusia, Guayana, and Trinidad.
+The primary crops were cocoa and tobacco, which were sold in Cumaná or on Margarita Island.
+Despite generally peaceful coexistence, abuses committed by the missionaries sparked the Arenal Revolt (1699), which was violently suppressed.
+Only those missions located closest to San José de Oruña endured, given the dangers posed by attacks from Caribs and Guaraúnos, pirates, and nations hostile to Spain.